cstack/cell-prototype/README.md

 ## Order of operations
 - Each cycle:
   - For each cell, from oldest to youngest:
-    - Look for the next active command after the one that was previously executed.
+    - Increment the cell's program counter to the next active command (excluding labels).
 Loops back to the beginning after the last command.
 If there are no active commands, do nothing.
     - Execute the command.

 ## Challenges